dfinity/portal/docs/tutorials/hackathon-prep-guide/7-obtaining-cycles.md

 /request
 ```

-This command will make a call to the IC Cycles Faucet Bot.
-This bot will send you a survey link via direct message.
+This command will call the IC Cycles Faucet Bot.
+This bot will send you a survey that will need to be filled out and submitted.
+Once the survey has been completed, our team will review your submission.
+If accepted, the faucet bot will send you a private message with a coupon code.

 :::info
 Please ensure that your Discord settings are set to allow direct messages from other users.
 If you do not have this setting enabled, you will not receive a direct message from the faucet bot.
 :::

-Once the survey has been completed, our team will review your submission.
-If accepted, the faucet bot will send you a private message with a coupon code.

 Once you have your coupon code, head back to the <https://faucet.dfinity.org> webpage.

 Now, click **NEXT STEP** to continue.

-Now that you have a coupon code, enter your coupon code within the faucet UI.
+Once you have a coupon code, enter your coupon code within the faucet UI.

 ![Enter Coupon](../_attachments/faucet_step_3.png)